 In a truly Virtualized Network, the association of an enddevice to a particular shared network is based not on the location of the connecting port, but on the identity of the connected user.
-This enables users to roam across the network and access their particular virtualized network wherever they connect.
-For example, in an airport, where different airlines use gates at different times, an identitybased network allocation enables every airline to access their own network from any gate.
+This enables users to roam across the network, and be able to access their particular virtualized network wherever they connect.
+For example, in an airport, where different airlines will use a gate at different times, an identity-based network allocation enables every airline to access their own network from any gate.
 Similarly, in a University campus, academic staff can access their own departmental network from any lecture theatre or even from within other departments.